Senzing/mapper-dowjones/README.md

 *Note:* This only needs to be performed one time!
 In fact you may want to add these configuration updates to a master configuration file for all your data sources.

-Update the G2ConfigTool.py program file on the /opt/senzing/g2/python directory with this one ...
+**If you are on version G2 API version 1.10 or prior**, update the G2ConfigTool.py program file on the /opt/senzing/g2/python directory with this one ...
 [G2ConfigTool.py](G2ConfigTool.py)

 Then from the /opt/senzing/g2/python directory ...
 ```console